 uses an interdisciplinary perspective and will explore selected issues relating to women and their health.
 The material covered will help students acquire a better appreciation and understanding of some of the determinants of women's health, gender bias in health care and research, the portrayal of women's health in the popular press, and women as patients.
 A primary emphasis of the course will be to teach students the skills to carry out gender-based analyses of the health literature and health organizations.

-Prerequisites: Students must normally have completed Women's Studies 2000 and 15 credit hours in other Women's Studies Program courses before taking Women's Studies 4000.
-In exceptional cases, students without these prerequisites may be accepted into the course, with the approval of the instructor of Women's Studies 4000 and the Program Co-ordinator.
+Prerequisites: Students must normally have completed WSTD 3000 and 15 credit hours in other courses applicable to the Women’s Studies Major and Minor programs before taking Women’s Studies 4000.
+WSTD 3005 is recommended.
+In exceptional cases, students without these prerequisites may be accepted, with the approval of the instructor of WSTD 4000 and the Head of the Department.

 Women and Technological Change